mir-one/academy/sources/web3-intro/lesson_4.md

 Hello!

-This is the lesson #4 of the free Web3 tutorial.
+This lesson #4 of the Web3 tutorial.

 Blockchain networks, stablecoins and top.